2025 Solar Incentives Guide for Lady Lake, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.
+When you think about solar incentives, you likely think of federal incentives first.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a specified percentage of the money you spend installing solar panels.

-The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
-The ITC initially covered 30% of all costs (panels, labor, accessories and equipment), although this amount has fluctuated slightly over the last few years between 26-30%.
+The ITC applies to the value of solar panels installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
+Originally, the ITC covered 30% of all installation costs (panels, accessories, labor and equipment), although this amount has fluctuated over time between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these can include tax credits, rebates and more.
-Some incentives are ongoing, while others are available for a limited time.
-They might be provided by the Florida government, or by your county or municipality.
+Similar to federal incentives, these might include tax credits, rebates and more.
+These incentives — which might be given by the state of Florida, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Lady Lake